ksu-cs-textbooks/cc410/content/y-milestones/02-documentation-testing.md

 ## Unit Tests

-##### Wrap
+##### Entree

 Each test class should contain unit tests for the following (this is not an exhaustive list, but should get close to 100% coverage):

 * When a new object is created:
   * The instructions list should be empty
-  * The default shell should be set correctly
+  * The default base should be set correctly
-  * The addins should be set correctly
+  * The toppings should be set correctly
   * The calories should be set correctly
-* For every shell option:
+* For every base option:
-  * The price should be set correctly, including any surcharges for shell types.
+  * The price should be set correctly, including any surcharges for base types.
   * The string representation of the item should be correct
 * For every ingredient
   * Each ingredient should be included by default
   * Adding or removing an ingredient adds or removes an item in the instructions list
-* For every addin:
+* For every topping:
-  * If the addin is included by default, it should be in the addins list on a new object
+  * If the topping is included by default, it should be in the toppings list on a new object
-  * Adding or removing an addin makes the correct modification to the addins list
+  * Adding or removing an topping makes the correct modification to the toppings list
 * Equality tests:
   * Two instances of the same object are equal
-  * Two instances with different shells are not equal
+  * Two instances with different bases are not equal
   * Two instances with different ingredients are not equal
-  * Two instances with different addins are not equal
+  * Two instances with different toppings are not equal
   * An instance of another object is not equal to an instance of this object (should not cause an exception)
 * Other tests:
   * Changing multiple ingredients should add or remove multiple items in the instructions list